kaizen-ai/kaizenflow/docs/dataflow/all.dataflow.explanation.md

 Each component has a way to know:

-- what is the current time (e.g., the real-time machine time or the simulated one)
+- What is the current time (e.g., the real-time machine time or the simulated one)
-- the timestamp of the current data bar it's working on
+- The timestamp of the current data bar it's working on

 Each component

-- should print its state so that one can inspect how exactly it has been initialized
+- Should print its state so that one can inspect how exactly it has been initialized
-- can be serialized and deserialized from disk
+- Can be serialized and deserialized from disk
-- can be mocked for simulating
+- Can be mocked for simulating
-- should save data in a directory as it executes to make the system observable
+- Should save data in a directory as it executes to make the system observable

 Models are described in terms of DAGs using the DataFlow framework